fusion809/fusion809.github.io-old3/_drafts/2017-GAMES/freedroidrpg.md

 * openSUSE
 * PCLinuxOS

-do not have a FreedroidRPG package in their official repository(ies). openSUSE does have an outdated version of FreedroidRPG (0.15.1, when 0.16.1 is the latest as of 19 April 2017) in its unofficial {% include Packages/gamesr.html %} repository.
+do not have a FreedroidRPG package in their official repositories. openSUSE does have an outdated version of FreedroidRPG (0.15.1, when 0.16.1 is the latest as of 19 April 2017) in its unofficial {% include Packages/gamesr.html %} repository.

 {% include Layouts/clear.html %}